Hatred, Passions and Infidelity

+Hatred, Passions and Infidelity is the second studio album from American hip-hop producer and emcee Diamond D. It was released in August 26, 1997 via Mercury and PolyGram Records.
+Originally scheduled for a March 4, 1997 release.
+Recording sessions took place at Chung King, D&D Recording and Studio With a View in New York City.
+Production was handled entirely by Diamond D, with additional production by Buckwild, Sha-Eaze and Kid Capri.
+It includes guest appearances from K. Terroribul, Gina Thompson, John Dough, Don Barron, Mark-Lo, Paradise, Phife Dawg, Pete Rock, Veronica, Sadat X, Busta Rhymes and his fellow D.I.T.C. members: Lord Finesse, Big L, Fat Joe and A.G..

-Hatred, Passions and Infidelity is the second album from hip hop producer and emcee Diamond D, released five years after his acclaimed debut, Stunts, Blunts and Hip Hop.
+It was released five years after his acclaimed debut, Stunts, Blunts & Hip Hop.
 The reason for the extended time between albums was due primarily to the legal battle between Diamond D and his then label PWL America Records.
 After the issues were resolved between him and the company, he was released from PWL America and recorded for the label's parent company Mercury Records.
 The album received positive reviews from music critics and fans.

 In the period between his album releases, Diamond spent time producing a number of artists, including Brand Nubian, Cypress Hill, Fat Joe, The Fugees, House of Pain, KRS-One, Lord Finesse, Tha Alkaholiks, The Pharcyde, Illegal, and Xzibit.
 Hatred, Passions, and Infidelity features the single "The Hiatus" and the Kid Capri-produced D.I.T.C. crew cut "5 Fingas of Death."